Search dashboard

 The total number of commerce events that contain the purchase

-action and attributed to Coveo searches (search events for which the originLevel1
+action and are attributed to Coveo searches.

 See Capture a purchase event for more information on how purchase events are logged and measured.